mikenguyen13/data_analysis/_book/05-linear-regression.md

 <img src="05-linear-regression_files/figure-html/fig-residual-transform-1.png" alt="Scatter plot titled 'Residuals Raw Data' showing residuals on the y-axis and fitted values on the x-axis.
 Data points are scattered around a horizontal red dashed line at zero, indicating the residuals' distribution.
 The x-axis ranges from -10 to 40, and the y-axis ranges from -10 to 20." width="80%" />
 <p class="caption">(\#fig:fig-residual-transform)Residuals Raw Data</p>
 </div>

+Figure \@ref(fig:fig-residual-transform-data) shows the residuals after applying the square root transformation, with the variance now stabilized around zero.

 ``` r